March is National Colorectal Cancer Awareness Month

 Take the BJC Help for Your Health Colorectal Cancer Awareness Quiz to test your level of colorectal cancer knowledge.

-BJC Employees: Print out the quiz, answer the questions and submit for a chance to win a piece of exercise equipment valued at $1,000.
+BJC Employees: You can print out the quiz here, answer the questions and submit for a chance to win a piece of exercise equipment valued at $1,000.

 BJC Employees: Take the quiz online below. (proceed to online quiz)